-International students may register for UCLA Summer Sessions:
+REGISTRATIONInternational students may register for UCLA Summer Sessions in two ways:

 - Are you a U.S. citizen or permanent resident, i.e., a Green Card holder?